How to Change and How to Adapt to Change

 Relapse can happen—this is why changing is hard.
 When we get used to living a certain way, it becomes hard to try and change this because we get comfortable.

-Thus, it is important to understand how likely you would be to relapse to a bad habit or behaviour.
+Thus, it is important to understand how likely you would be to relapse to a bad habit or behavior.
 This is an important concept when learning how to change and how to adapt to change.

 Things that can affect relapse are cues in the environment.